spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 * `dga_add <mod.id/ItemId> [quantity]` - Add the specified item to your inventory (in the specified amount, if possible for the given item type).
 * `dga_reload` - Reload all content packs.
 * `dga_store [mod.id]` - Get a store containing all currently enabled items (optionally from a speicfic pack).
+* `dga_force` - Force-update enable conditions and dynamic fields.
+Useful if you used debug commands to change the season and want to test fruit trees, for example.

 ## manifest.json
 For your content pack, you need a normal SMAPI content pack manifest.json.
 However, you need two additional fields, `"DGA.FormatVersion"` (currently 2) and `"DGA.ConditionsFormatVersion"` (matching the Content Patcher version for the conditions you want to use).
 Example: